milaboratory/docs/docs/mixcr/guides/generic-umi-tcr.md

 ### Details and fine-tuning

-Under the hood, `mixcr analyze amplicon` executes the following pipeline of MiXCR actions:
+Under the hood, `mixcr analyze generic-tcr-amplicon-umi` executes the following pipeline of MiXCR actions:

 ![pipeline](generic-umi-tcr/figs/mixcr_pipeline.svg)

-Each step in this pipeline is executed with a specific options inherited from the options supplied to `mixcr analyze amplicon`.
+Each step in this pipeline is executed with a specific options inherited from the options supplied to `mixcr analyze generic-tcr-amplicon-umi`.
 Instead of running `analyze` one can run the whole pipeline step by step and additionally fine tune the analysis parameters at each step.
 Another reason why sometimes it is better to execute the pipeline step by step is the ability to better manage hardware resources allocated to each step, because some steps are memory intensive and less CPU intensive, while others are vice a versa.

 Let's go throw each step executed in the considered case.